 Director-writers: Sînziana Koenig and Nico Vaccari

-Actors: Angel Carousel and Lizzie Clarke
+Actors: Angel Carousel, Lizzie Clarke and Theo Green.

 Producer: Claire Gilbert

 Field experts and project consultants: Malia Bouattia, Dr. Monish Bhatia, Dr. Umut Erel, Dr. Olivia Vicol, Alexandra Bulat

 Applecart Arts Theatre, community-based theatre in Plaistow, London

 Work Rights Centre, a London-based charity which provides free and confidential employment rights advice